Orangetheory is a type of cross-training that improves your fitness, helps you lose weight, and provides a fun and healthy new way to stay active.

 What Should I Look For In A Cross-Training Shoe?

-When shopping for the best shoes for cross-training, look carefully at the soles of the shoes.
+When shopping for the best shoes for cross-training, look carefully at the soles.
 They should be wide, thick, and durable.

 This part of the shoe will provide you with cushioning no matter what workout you’re doing.
 Choose a shoe that will offer good shock-absorption.
 A wider outsole adds an extra element of stability.